Dow Stages Late Rally to Keep Weekly Win Streak Alive

 "I'm worried," said Andrew Slimmon, senior portfolio manager with Morgan Stanley Investment Management.
 While global growth is an ever-present concern, he said he is focusing on recent signs of a slowdown in corporate earnings.

 For the first quarter, companies in the S&P 500 are now expected to post their first year-over-year profit decline in nearly three years.
-The swift drop in estimates over recent weeks has him worried about not just one, but two consecutive quarters of earnings contraction.
+The swift drop in estimates over recent weeks has Mr. Slimmon worried about two consecutive quarters of earnings contraction.

 "As much as companies look like they made fourth-quarter numbers, the 2019 estimates are dropping, and it strengthens my concern," he said.

 Earnings reports swung individual stocks.
-Skechers USA soared 15% after the shoe company offered a stronger-than-expected first-quarter outlook.
-Mattel jumped 23% after its results topped analysts' estimates for earnings and revenue.
-Hasbro shares fell 4.4% after the toy company posted a drop in quarterly sales.
+Skechers USA soared $4.21, or 15%, to $31.91 after the shoe company offered a stronger-than-expected first-quarter outlook.
+Mattel jumped 2.87, or 23%, to $15.23 after its results topped analysts' estimates for earnings and revenue.
+Hasbro shares fell 86 cents, or 1%, to $89.39 after the toy company posted a drop in quarterly sales.

 Despite weakening corporate guidance and some disappointing economic data out of Europe, many other investors continue to believe the global expansion has further room to run.